learn-co-curriculum/project-euler-about/README.md

 - If the mathematical material is new to you, some quick Internet research should provide plenty of reference material.
 - Try using IRB to write simple programs to test simple cases and confirm that you've grasped the example cases.

-<a href='https://learn.co/lessons/project-euler-about' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/project-euler-about' title='About Project Euler'>About Project Euler</a> on Learn.co and start learning to code for free.</p>